etoinemdevries/La-Vita-e-Bella/README.md

 # La-Vita-e-Bella
-A restaurant application we are making/made for school epic
+A restaurant application we are making/made for school<br>
+epic